brian-watkins/great-expectations/README.md

 #### arrayContaining(matcher, { times: undefined })

-Asserts that the actual value is an array with at least one item that matches the provided matcher.
-The optional option specifies whether some specific number of items should match.
+Asserts that the actual value is an array with at least one element that matches the provided matcher.
+The optional option specifies whether some specific number of elements should match.

 #### arrayWithItemAt(index, matcher)

-Asserts that the actual value is an array with an item at the provided index that matches the provided matcher.
+Asserts that the actual value is an array with an element at the provided index that matches the provided matcher.

 #### arrayWith(array of matchers, { withAnyOrder: false })

-Asserts that the actual value is an array with exactly items that match the provided array of matchers in the given order.
+Asserts that the actual value is an array with exactly the elements that match the provided array of matchers in the given order.
 The optional option specifies whether order matters.

 ```
 expect([ 1, 2, 3 ], is(arrayWith([